flatironinstitute/FMM3D/docs/install.rst

    rm print_testreslap.txt

+To verify successful installation of the program, and the correct setting for environment variables, run ``make test-dyn`` which compiles some fortran test drivers in ``test/`` linked against the dynamic library, after which it runs teh test prgram.
+The output ofshould be the same as above.

 .. note ::
    By default, ``make install`` creates the easy-to-install version of the library.
 To compile the library in its high-performance mode, append